-A family-run Southside favourite serving freshly made, flavoursome vegetarian food from the Punjab.
+A family-run Southside favourite serving freshly made vegetarian dishes, from the Punjab with love.

-- Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's portions, Wheelchair access
+- Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's portions, Wheelchair access, Free wi-fi

 - Capacity: 25

 - Number of wines sold by the glass: 0

 - House wine: No alcohol licence per bottle

 Glasgow's best places to get a curry, as hitlisted in our Eating & Drinking Guide

 Home to some of the most venerable curry houses in the country, Glasgow's love affair with Indian cuisine goes way back, but it doesn't stand still.
 New innovations abound, so whether you are looking for some quick and spicy street food, elegant high…